 Search Menu

 It should go without saying, but not all dogs are suited for rowdy tailgates filled with people.
 Strong foundational behavior training, like the AKC Canine Good Citizen program, is a good place to start.
-For a more specialized skill set, consider the Urban Canine Good Citizen test, which prepares pups for handling more strenuous settings.
+For a more specialized skill set, consider the Urban Canine Good Citizen test, which prepares dogs for handling more strenuous settings.

 Before setting out for the day to prep for a pet-friendly tailgate, confirm whether dogs are even allowed at the venue.
-Some venues simply don’t allow dogs, and having to bring your pup back home would be a bummer for any tailgater.
+Some venues simply don’t allow dogs, and having to bring your dog back home would be a bummer for any tailgater.

-In addition to food and water, make sure you bring other supplies such as a blanket or travel bed, so your dog can be comfortable throughout the day.
+In addition to food and water, make sure you bring other supplies, such as a blanket or travel bed, so your dog can be comfortable throughout the day.
 It’s also a smart idea to pack a couple of toys to keep them entertained.
 If it’s going to be a warm day, bring things to keep your dog cool, such as dog cooling vests or even a small doggie pool.

 It’s always a good idea to keep your dog on a leash in a busy place like a tailgate.
 Your dog should also have up-to-date tags in case they get away and find another group to tailgate with.
 Even with the most well-behaved dog, you can’t guarantee that other dogs, intoxicated people, or children will behave as well.